corinnepritchard/dhcpkit/docs/man/ipv6-dhcp-build-sqlite.rst

 Concurrency
 -----------
-This utility implements some functionality to make it possible to run it against a SQLite database that is being concurrently used by a DHCPv6 server.
-It will release the write lock on the database every so often to allow the server to continue its processing of requests.
+This utility implements some functionality to make it possible to run it against a SQLite database that is being used concurrently by a DHCPv6 server.
+It will release the write lock on the database every so often to allow the server to continue processing requests.

 While updating the database this tool will check to see if another instance is writing newer entries to the same database.
 If this is detected it will abort to let the other instance finish its work.